International Politics (IPOL)

 - Ten IPOL major elective courses

-SFS-Q offers a variety of courses that fulfill the requirements of the IPOL major.
+GU-Q offers a variety of courses that fulfill the requirements of the IPOL major.

 Below are some recently offered courses: